osboo/masonsmafia/README.md

     osboo/masonsmafia-db

 ## Initialization of database
 If `<LOCAL PATH>` contains data then the container works with it.
-If there is a need in firsr database initialization (fresh install or running in testing envrironment) then following command should be executed:
+If there is a need in first database initialization (fresh install or running in testing envrironment) then following command should be executed:

     docker exec -it <DB CONTAINER NAME> coffee src/server/init.coffee